Agrarvolution/com.agrarvolution.autotimecodecorrection/ReadMe.md

 ## Automated processing
 This CEP HTML plugin changes start times of media files (can be any, except sequences) in a project.

 **Important: Media files are not changed.
-Only XMP Metadata is updated.**
+Only XMP Metadata is updated.
+Use at your own risk.**

 There is no guarantee every editing software is capable of interpreting Adobe XMP metadata.